Chief Executive Officer

 Megan delivers our Sticky Stuff program alongside other NSW Health initiatives, all aiming to improve sexual health outcomes for young people throughout NSW.
 Megan is driven to provide holistic health information and practical solutions to ensure that participants feel prepared and comfortable to open up the conversation of sexual health with young people.

 Megan comes from a nursing background, having spent 3 years working in the area of sexual health.
-Before this, she worked with young people in many different capacities, as an Indigenous Group Training Consultant, a Boarding Supervisor at a Residential college and an Outdoor Education Instructor.
+Before this, she worked with children and young people in many different capacities, as an Indigenous Group Training Consultant, a Boarding Supervisor at a Residential college and an Outdoor Education Instructor.
 Regardless of her role, Megan has always been passionate about empowering individuals to challenge themselves.

 Admin Assistant to the CEO